ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['47.254', '11.4']

-Leaving Veldidena, Virgil set out for None by road, a journey of about 41 miles.
+Leaving Veldidena, Virgil set out for a village by road, a journey of about 41 miles.

 A cloud passes in front of the sun.
 There is a fountain of cold water springing from the rock.
 They pass a pillar on the right surmounted by a stone urn.
 He passes another milestone.

 There was no story for None

-From None to Aguntum is about 60 miles away when travelling by road.
+From a village to Aguntum is about 60 miles away when travelling by road.

 There is a fountain of cold water springing from the rock.
 His shoes are covered in dust from the road.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.